union-imgcross icon

 Compliance

-The well-being of employees hired through Employer of Record Denmark is secured by safety nets in the form of labor laws.
+The well-being of employees hired through an EOR in Denmark is secured by safety nets in the form of labor laws.

-The security and well-being of Denmark’s employees are ensured by several employment laws
+The security and well-being of Danish employees are ensured by several employment laws, as listed below:

 Fines/Penalties

-The rights of employees hired through Employer of Record Denmark are protected by a framework of guidelines enlisted by various laws.
-Breach of any of these laws can cause an employer to be penalized, for which he has to compensate the employees.
+In Denmark, the rights of employees hired through an EOR are protected by a framework of guidelines outlined by various laws.
+Breaching any of these laws can cause an employer to be penalized, for which they must compensate employees.

 IP protection

-The Danish Consolidated Act on Copyright protects an individual's right to intellectual property.
+The Danish Consolidated Act on Copyright protects an individual's right to intellectual property (IP).
 The act grants copyright to creators of artistic works, giving them the sole right to reproduce and distribute their work.

 Read more